tmalsburg/DogWhistle/thoughts.md

 - No empirical investigation exists for German.
 - A few expressions have been discussed: e.g., Clankriminalität.

+# Concrete proposal for first mini-pilot with "Volk":
+- Hypothesis: "Volk" is a dogwhistle: its literal meaning is merely 'people', but it has a conservative connotation, evoking admiration for Nazi Germany; speakers who use it thereby signal alignment with conservative/nazi values
+- Expectation: participants overall will be more likely to attribute right-wing stances to speakers using "Volk" than to speakers using the alternative formulations (no expectation that only participants with right-wing stances will attribute right-wing stances)
+- Target materials:
+	- Kinder sind die Zukunft unseres Volkes / Kinder sind die Zukunft unserer Gesellschaft. (we need to specify that speaker is German politician)
+	- Die Aufnahme in das deutsche Staatsvolk ist an strenge Bedingungen geknüpft / Der Erwerb der deutschen Staatsbürgerschaft ist an strenge Bedingungen geknüpft.
+- Each participant sees one target with "Volk" and one replacement
+- 2 Controls (everybody sees these two, used to remove data from participants not attending to the task?)
+	- Alle Ausländer sind gewalttätig. (clearly racist, serves as baseline?)
+	- In Deutschland leben circa 22 Millionen Menschen mit Migrationshintergrund.
+- 6 Fillers (to distract from the 4 items concerning immigration, everybody sees these)
+	- Klimaschutz muss sozial gerecht sein.
+	- Jedes Kind hat ein Recht auf gute Kitas und Schulen, egal wo es lebt.
+	- Die Digitalisierung ist eine der zentralen Infrastrukturen unseres Lebens.
+	- Klimaschutz darf nicht zu Nachteilen im internationalen Wettbewerb führen.
+	- Gesundheitsschutz und Pflege brauchen einen größeren Stellenwert.
+	- Die Kulturlandschaft soll nach der Pandemie zu neuer Lebendigkeit finden.

 # Proposal for a pilot experiment to identify German dog whistles

 ## Research question